Poullou/poullouqueue/README.md

 Every methods use its own thread to watch the queue.

-Block exception are rescued and logged in order to not breaking the thread.
+Block exception are logged but not rescued.

 ### Log